This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 April 23, 2009

-Brian Crumblehulme lists his reasons for buying and eating locally produced food which include global warming, economics, ethics, safety, food value, security, aethetic, control, and community building considerations.
+Brian Crumblehulme lists his reasons for buying and eating locally produced food which include global warming, economics, ethics, safety, food value, security, aesthetic, control, and community building considerations.

 [ download PDF | top of page ]